 Mining is another reason that has led to the degradation of various areas.
 Deep mining creates deep and open shafts that renders the land unsuitable for farming or for dwelling.
 The underground empty spaces created post-mining can lead to the creation of various sinkholes which can in many instances be dangerous.
 The constant drilling also makes the soil loose and encourages erosion.

-Quarries also pose a threat to natural landscapes.
+Quarries also pose a threat to natural landscapes as they results in generation of a number of pollutant forms.
 It is not just an impact on the physical features of the land, but the vibrations caused by the drilling and explosives used can cause various health risks and render the land unsuitable for use or habitation.
+Operations of such heavy machinery also results in noise pollution.
 It also contributes to air pollution with the large amount of dust and gravel released into the air every day.
 The unchecked cutting of land and stones from hills encourages soil erosion and landslides.

 Although often overlooked agriculture too leads to land degradation.
 Farming the same crop on a plot of land can lead to a loss of fertility.
-Crop rotation can help to improve the soil quality, but it is not commonly followed leading to a gradual decrease in the produce from the land.
-The use of chemicals in farming as fertilizers or pesticides often leaves behind harmful chemical residues that can in time find a way in to the food chain.
+Crop rotation can help to improve the soil quality and conserve natural resources, but it is not commonly followed leading to a gradual decrease in the produce from the land.
+The use of chemicals in farming as fertilizers or pesticides often leaves behind toxic chemical residues that can in time find a way in to the food chain and also results in polluted water.
 Apart from this overgrazing on a pasture land can lead to its gradual loss of vegetation and fertility.

 Over drafting of groundwater for irrigation and consumption can lead to various environmental impacts.
 One of the main impacts is a loss of ground moisture which is needed to sustain the vegetation on it.
 Apart from this land subsidence which means lowering of the land levels due to the lack of support from the groundwater after it is drafted out.
 This can damage the physical features of the land and effect the ecosystems it supported.